Available 24X7 Call For Free Consultation (281) 587-1111

 How Does a Ticket Affect My Case?

 The officer’s determination at the scene is not the ultimate decision as to who is at fault.
 A traffic violation can lead to a traffic ticket and significantly impact the case.
-There are many instances where the officer’s opinion as to responsibility is contrary to the finding of a jury.
+There are many instances where the officer’s opinion regarding responsibility differs from the jury’s finding.

 Sometimes, the officer’s conclusions about the cause of the crash are allowed in court.
 Other times, the officer’s opinions are not allowed.
 Here is an article we wrote about the admissibility of testimony from an investigating officer.